ajmal017/amp/documentation/technical/metadata_handling.md

 - API_ACCESS
   - How to retrieve the data from ETL2?
   - E.g., pointer to code, a

 - NOTES
+  - This is a free-form field which also incubates data that can become a field in the future
-  - Why and how relevant is this data to our work?
+    - Why and how is this data relevant to our work?
     - Is there an API?
 Do we need to scrape?
-Do we need to parse HTML, PDFs?
-How complex do we believe it is to download?
+    - Do we need to parse HTML, PDFs?
+    - How complex do we believe it is to download?

+## Time series metadata

 Task 921 - KG: Generate spreadsheet with time series info

-This spreadsheet came in part from Data source analysis template
+- ID (internal)
+- name
+- aliases
+- url
+- short description
+- long description
+- sampling frequency
+- release frequency
+- release delay
+- start date
+- end date
+- units of measure
+- target commodities
+- supply / demand / inventory
+- geo
+- related papers
+- internal data pointer

+## Knowledge base

+- There is an ontology for economic phenomena
+- Each time series relates to nodes in the ontology